infinum/frontend-handbook/React/CSS-in-JS/Chakra.md

 Each key added to the theme needs to be added to `selectStyle`.

-Additionally custom components can be added to react-select like `SelectContainer`
+Additionally, custom components can be added to react-select like `SelectContainer`

 Example: